RD-Joey/Favorites/Follow Excellence.md

 > You can get better, or you can get all gooey, and crotchety, old, pathetic, icky, gross.
 Not me.
 Not into it.

-> You don’t get off easy, you just get to finish faster!
+> You don't get off easy, you just get to finish faster!

 > The health care problem is not solved in the white house, its solved in YOUR HOUSE.